LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/variables-slots.md

 The [Get and Set Bot Variables functions](conversation-builder-scripting-functions-get-set-contextual-data.html#get-and-set-bot-variable) can be used to store and access variables in the Pre-Process / Post-Process Code or the Process User Response JavaScript [code panels](conversation-builder-interactions-configuration-custom-code.html).

+#### Cleaning variable data

+Before setting or storing data in a variable, in the [Process User Response code](conversation-builder-interactions-configuration-custom-code.html#process-user-response), it's a good idea to "clean" or "sanitize" the data by parsing it and transforming it to remove problematic issues, i.e., remove leading or trailing white space, remove new lines ( \\n ) and special characters, and so on.

 ### Slots

 Slots are a *special type* of variable.
 Most of the time, you will use [variables](#variables) to take what a user says and hold on to it for later use.
 Slots are useful for more specialized use cases.